Communications Workers of America v. Beck: Background

-In the United States, the fee paid by non-union members under the agency shop is known as the "agency fee."
+In the United States, the fee paid by non-union members under the agency shop is known as the "agency fee".
 Where the agency shop is illegal, as is common in labor law governing American public sector unions, a "fair share provision" may be agreed to by the union and the employer.
 The provision requires non-union employees a pay "fair share fee" to cover the costs of the union's collective bargaining activities.
 The "fair share" is similar to the agency shop, but usually more restrictive as to what may be charged to the non-member.

-In the United States, unions established the closed shop, union shop, and agency shop since at least the 1880s.
+In the United States, the concepts of closed shop, union shop, and agency shop have been established since at least the 1880s.
 The National Labor Relations Act (NLRA), the primary federal law governing labor relations in the United States, was enacted in 1935 and formally legalized the closed shop, union shop, or agency shop.
 In 1947, however, Congress enacted the Taft-Hartley Act, which amended the NLRA.
 Title I, Section 101 of the Taft-Hartley Act added a new Section 14 to the NLRA, part (b) of which banned the closed shop:

 Nothing in this Act shall be construed as authorizing the execution or application of agreements requiring membership in a labor organization as a condition of employment in any State or Territory in which such execution or application is prohibited by State or Territorial law.

 The Taft-Haftley Act did not, however, outlaw the union shop or agency shop (although it did place some procedural restrictions on their establishment and use).

 During World War II, Congress also banned union political contributions to federal campaigns.
 The Smith-Connally Act, enacted in 1943, banned the use of union members' dues to make direct contributions to candidates for federal office but did not ban indirect expenditures which educated union members or the public about a candidate's voting record.
-The Taft-Hartley Act made the ban permanent.
+The Taft-Hartley Act made that ban permanent.
 In 1948, the U.S. Supreme Court held that the Taft-Hartley Act's ban on use of union dues for political purposes did not extend to internal communications directed at a union's own members.
 Eleven years later, the Court refused to consider a federal district court's ruling that Taft-Hartley Act did not ban expenditure of union dues on communications with the public.